CryoInTheCloud/CryoCloudWebsite/scripts/README.md

 * `build_resources.sh`
   1. reads Jupyter Book files under the `book/` directory and runs `jupyter book build` to render the Jupyter Book part of the website.
   Note: This script previously also handled (with a few helper scripts) the building of a splash page.
-  See the [template repository](https://github.com/uwhackweek/jupyterbook-template) for the original functionlity.
+  See the [template repository](https://github.com/uwhackweek/jupyterbook-template) for the original functionality.